WICG/nav-speculation/no-vary-query.md

   - `location.href` is the navigated-to-URL.
   - Any subresource fetches are done with a `Referer` header pointing to the navigated-to URL.

+In other words, this proposal purely modifies how URL matching works on the cache layer, allowing certain headers and body to match a given request URL, when previously they were not allowed to.

 #### Prerendering activation

 The above story gets slightly more complicated for prerendering, because the point of the prerender "cache" is to allow much more processing of the response than just supplying its headers and body.
-In particular, we will construct the [prerendering browsing context](https://wicg.github.io/nav-speculation/prerendering.html#prerendering-browsing-context) and its associated document based on the originally-requested URL, but later we could be activated with a different final URL.
+In particular, we will construct the [prerendering browsing context](https://wicg.github.io/nav-speculation/prerendering.html#prerendering-browsing-context) and its associated document based on the originally-requested URL, but later it could be activated with a different final URL.

 For example, consider the [previous underwater phone article example](#carrying-data-not-yet-determined-at-the-time-of-preloading), assuming that `/articles/new-underwater-phone` responds with `No-Vary-Query: "via"`.
 If the browser chooses to use the `<script type="speculationrules">` to prerender `/articles/new-underwater-phone`, then that resource will be fetched and prerendered with no query parameters.
 Later, the user might click on the hero image, at which point we know the "real" URL that should be shown to the user is `/articles/new-underwater-phone?via=heroimage`.